-According to the Commission, "the rationale for developing a gas safety plan is to motivate a gas utility to reflect upon its existing methods and for it to change, to optimize, or to enhance the existing methods... and the lessons learned from the San Bruno incident, as appropriate, to ensure that the gas utility has a prudent plan in place to protect public safety and worker safety."
-The gas system operator safety plans are to convey the "Executive Officer's" safety performance expectations, policy principles, and goals/objectives for a gas utility's safety performance.
+According to the Commission, "the rationale for developing a gas safety plan is to motivate a gas utility to reflect upon its existing methods and for it to change, to optimize, or to enhance the existing methods... and the lessons learned from the San Bruno incident, as appropriate, to ensure that the gas utility has a prudent plan in place to protect public safety and worker safety."5 The gas system operator safety plans are to convey the "Executive Officer's" safety performance expectations, policy principles, and goals/objectives for a gas utility's safety performance.

-SoCal Gas has designed its Gas Safety Plan to satisfy each of these directives, and furthermore to implement "the policy of the state that the commission and each gas corporation place safety of the public and gas corporation employees as the top priority."
-Pub.
-Util.
-Code section 963.
-This Gas Safety Plan also addresses the ongoing advancement of its Safety Management System (SMS).
-SoCalGas' company-wide implementation of a comprehensive SMS framework furthers its existing strong safety culture.
+SoCalGas has designed its Gas Safety Plan to satisfy each of these directives, and furthermore to implement "the policy of the state that the commission and each gas corporation place safety of the public and gas corporation employees as the top priority."6 This Gas Safety Plan also addresses the ongoing advancement of its SMS.
+SoCalGas' company-wide implementation of a comprehensive SMS framework further integrates safety learning and continuous improvement efforts that builds upon the existing strong safety culture.